-Description of the Matter As explained in Note 2 to the consolidated financial statements, the Company has various research and development contracts with research institutions and other third-party vendors to assist in the conducting of patient clinical trials, the costs for which are recorded as research and development expenses as incurred.
-At December 31, 2021, accrued development expense for patient clinical trials totaled \$988 thousand.
-Auditing the Company's accrued development expense for patient clinical trials was challenging because the accrual involved a higher degree of management judgment to estimate costs incurred but not yet billed at the end of the reporting period.
-An estimate of the costs incurred was necessary due to the long duration of the clinical trials and the delayed timing of invoices received from third parties.
-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Company's accounting for accrued development expenses for the patient clinical trials process, including controls over management's review of clinical trial activity progress in comparison to budgets and invoices received from third parties.
-To evaluate the adequacy of the Company's accrued development expense for patient clinical trials, our audit procedures included, among others, testing the accuracy and completeness of the underlying data used in the estimate, evaluating the significant assumptions used by management to estimate the accrual, and evaluating other factors that could impact the accrual such as invoices received.
-To evaluate the significant assumptions (i.e., progress of patient clinical trials, estimating costs incurred), on a sample basis, we: (i) obtained confirmation directly from third parties of key clinical trial contract terms and conditions, the number of patients enrolled, and costs incurred, (ii) agreed information used in the estimate to the contracts with third parties and any amendments thereto, and (iii) corroborated the progress of clinical trials through inquiry of Company personnel who oversee research and development efforts.
-We also obtained and reviewed subsequent invoices received from third parties to corroborate the accrual at the end of the reporting period.
-Description of the Matte r Loss Contingencies The Company is subject to lawsuits, claims, allegations and investigations regarding simufilam.
+Auditing the Company's prepaid and accrued development expenses related to CRO pass through costs for clinical trials was challenging because the recorded amounts involved management's validation of the completeness and accuracy of costs incurred for services provided but not yet billed by third parties to the CRO.

+How We We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Company's process of accounting for prepaid and Addressed the accrued development expenses related to CRO pass through costs for clinical trials, Matter in Our Audit including management's review of the progress of clinical trial activity in comparison to budgets and invoices received from the CRO.
+To evaluate the adequacy of the Company's prepaid and accrued development expenses related to CRO pass through costs for clinical trials, our audit procedures included, among others, testing the completeness and accuracy of the underlying data used by management to determine the prepaid and accrued development expenses.
+To evaluate completeness and accuracy of the data, on a sample basis, we: (i) obtained confirmation directly from the CRO of key clinical trial contract terms and conditions and any amendments thereto, as well as pass through costs incurred to date, (ii) agreed data used in the calculation to the contracts with the CRO, and any amendments thereto, and/or the data obtained from the CRO, (iii) corroborated the progress of clinical trials through inquiry of Company personnel who oversee clinical trials, and (iv) obtained and reviewed subsequent invoices received from the CRO to corroborate the prepaid and accrued development expenses at the end of the reporting period.
+Description of Loss Contingencies the Matter The Company is subject to lawsuits, claims, allegations, and investigations regarding simufilam and SavaDx.
 As described in Note 12 to the consolidated financial statements, such allegations and claims could result in adverse consequences.
-As further described in Note 12, at December 31, 2021, the Company was unable to estimate the possible loss or range of loss, if any, associated with these lawsuits and investigations.
-Auditing management's accounting for and disclosure of loss contingencies related to the lawsuits and investigations was challenging because management's evaluation of the likelihood of losses required significant judgment.
-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the evaluation of the accounting for and disclosure of these matters.
-This included controls over management's assessment of the probability of incurrence of a loss and whether the loss or range of loss was reasonably estimable, and the development of related disclosures.
-Our audit procedures included gaining an understanding of the status of ongoing lawsuits and investigations, reading the minutes of the meetings of the committees of the board of directors, reading summaries of the proceedings and related correspondence, requesting inquiry letters from external legal counsel, meeting with external legal counsel to discuss developments related to the lawsuits and investigations together with our forensic professionals, and obtaining written representations from the Company on these matters.
-We also evaluated the Company's disclosures in relation to these matters. /c/ Ernet & Voung LLD
+At December 31, 2022, the Company was unable to determine the likelihood of a loss, if any, associated with these lawsuits and investigations and therefore was unable to reasonably estimate a loss or range of loss.
+Auditing management's accounting for, and disclosure of, loss contingencies related to the lawsuits and investigations was challenging because management's evaluation of the likelihood of loss required judgment.
+How We We obtained an understanding, evaluated the design, and tested the operating Addressed the effectiveness of controls over the Company's process of evaluation of the accounting Matter in Our for and disclosure of these matters.
+This included controls over management's Audit assessment of the likelihood of incurrence of a loss and whether the loss or range of loss was reasonably estimable, and the development of related disclosures.
+Our audit procedures included gaining an understanding of the status of ongoing lawsuits and investigations, reading the meeting minutes of the board of directors and of the committees of the board of directors, reading summaries of the proceedings and related correspondence, requesting letters from internal and external legal counsel, meeting with internal and external legal counsel to discuss developments related to the lawsuits and investigations together with our forensic professionals, and obtaining written representations from the Company on these matters.
+We also evaluated the Company's disclosures in relation to these matters.